 - A cost-effective solution.
 The organisers save on travel and accommodation costs for interpreters.
 No equipment hire is necessary.

 - Geography is not a barrier.
-The delegates and simultaneous interpreters are connected to each other via the cloud.
+The delegates and simultaneous interpreters connect to each other via the cloud.

 - Less logistical headaches.
 Multiple breakout rooms and language combinations are possible.
 No need to worry about squeezing in several soundproof booths into a tiny space.
-The service can be offered anytime and anywhere for small and large meetings alike.
+It is possible to offer the service anytime and anywhere for small and large meetings alike.

 - The remote aspect.
 This can be an advantage and disadvantage at the same time.
-Since the interpreters are not physically present at the event, they are easily forgotten and quality can suffer, e.g. when no microphones are being used on the floor or no immediate feedback is possible.
+Since the interpreters are not physically present at the event, the speakers can easily forget about their presence.
+As a consequence quality can suffer, e.g. when delegates don’t use the microphones or no immediate feedback is possible.

 - Technical glitches.
 Technology is never perfect and on occasions, the sound quality can suffer.
-Most remote interpreters work from their home offices, rather than from a hub, and although technical support is available remotely, there is no technical support present on site.
+Most remote interpreters work from their home offices, rather than from a hub.
+Although technical support is available remotely, there is no technical support present on site.

 - The loneliness factor.
-International travel may be exhausting and hard on the body but working alone in the confines of one’s home can also be tough on mental health.
+International travel may be exhausting and hard on the body but working alone can also be tough on mental health.
 There are no face-to-face interactions with delegates or colleagues.

-Technological advances like artificial intelligence, machine learning or remote simultaneous interpreting are here to stay, and it’s better to adapt early rather than being overtaken by change.
-Remote simultaneous interpreting offers many benefits and challenges, but best outcomes and solutions usually stem from mutually-beneficial collaborations between different stakeholders.
-It is easy to get carried away by what technology can offer, but long-term success comes from listening to the experts in the field: professional language services organisations or the conference interpreters themselves.
+Technological advances like artificial intelligence, machine learning or remote simultaneous interpreting are here to stay.
+It’s better to adapt early rather than being overtaken by change.
+Remote simultaneous interpreting offers many benefits and challenges, but the best outcomes stem from mutually-beneficial collaborations between different stakeholders.
+It is easy to get carried away by what technology can offer.
+Long-term success comes however from listening to the experts in the field: professional language services organisations or the conference interpreters themselves.